michaelrhyndress/DominantColor/README.md

 #Attributes
 hex: returns a string hex color value

-rgb: returns a numpy.ndarray sequence
+rgb: returns a tuple in the format (R, G, B)